v0lt13/EditorAttributesDocs/docs/source/Attributes/button.rst

 	- `optional`, ``string`` buttonLabel: The label displayed on the button

 .. note::
-	The function must be public for it to be serialized and it cannot have parameters.
+	The function must be public for it to be found.

 Because a function is not a property that can be displayed in the editor we need to have a holder variable to attach the attribute to::